snabbco/snabb/README.md

 Should add friendly permissions naming, eg "rw" to mode flags.

 Netlink sockets need more friendly API.
-There is a bug in the current version, as it only lists first three interfaces.

 Should build more high level API, eg net.eth0:ip() etc. Like sysfs but with native methods I guess, and create etc. eg net:bridge("br0"). net.br0.ip = ....